Thiruvanmiyur

-Thiruvanmiyur is a largely residential neighborhood in the south of Chennai, Tamil Nadu, India.
+Thiruvanmiyur is a largely residential neighborhood located in the south of Chennai, Tamil Nadu, India.
 Thiruvanmiyur witnessed a spike in its economy with the construction of Chennai's first dedicated technology office space, the Tidel Information Technology Park in neighboring Taramani.
 The subsequent rise of several information technology businesses, research centres and offices around Tidel park proved fortuitous for Thiruvanmiyur, as many of the workers at these offices often made Thiruvanmiyur their home.
 The Marundeeswarar Temple, dedicated to Shiva previously defined the area, leading it to be mentioned in Sangam Tamil epics.
 It is also commonly referred to as the MICO layout of Chennai city.
 Other Famous Temples are Ashtalakshmi Temple and Aarupadai Murugan Temple.